frederikmartin/logwarts/README.md

 # Logwarts

-Welcome to **Logwarts**, an open-source command-line tool designed for efficient and magical processing of AWS Application Load Balancer (ALB) log files.
+Welcome to **Logwarts**, an open-source command-line tool designed for efficient, magical and AWS Athena-like processing of AWS Application Load Balancer (ALB) log files.
 Inspired by the wizarding world, Logwarts aims to bring a bit of magic to your log analysis tasks.

 **Hint:** If you have several GB of log data collected over a long period of time, Logwarts can process these logs efficiently without loading all data into memory, thanks to its streaming processing.
 However, for very large datasets, consider using AWS Athena to query the data.